Events

 Crunchy red apples and delicious golden cider are among the highlights at the annual squeeze.
 Toss apples into old fashioned cider presses, meet The Big Apple and Johnny Appleseed and enjoy bluegrass music at this long-time free University Place tradition.

-Typically held on a Sunday in late August or early September, this year the event is scheduled for Sunday, August 28 from noon to 4 p.m.
+Typically held on a Sunday in late August or early September, this year the squeeze will be held on Sunday, August 27, from Noon to 4 p.m.

 One of the best-loved events in the City, here are some details to keep in mind if coming: